1. What is a gerund?

 3. Common verbs followed by infinitives

 4. Gerund or infinitive.
-In this video, Lucy explains in details when to use gerunds and infinitives.
+In this video, Lucy explains in detail when to use gerunds and infinitives.